On model emulation and closure tests for 3+1D relativistic heavy-ion collisions: GP Emulator Comparison

 For all three types of GP emulators, most observables show a small trend toward positive values, which means that the emulator underestimates the uncertainty compared to the true values in the validation set.
 Comparing the GP emulators, we find that the PCGP and PCSK emulators perform better than the Scikit GP emulator.
 Their $\mathcal{H}$ are closer to 0 than those from the Scikit GP emulator.

 Overall, we find the PCGP and PCSK emulators from the BAND \texttt{surmise} package perform better than the Scikit GP emulator with standard settings.
-We note that the relatively poorer performance of the Scikit GP emulator could be related to not having optimized the GP kernel and its parameters.
+We note that the relatively poorer performance of the Scikit GP emulator could be related to not having optimized the GP kernel and its parameters.\footnote{The Scikit GP kernel consists of an RBF kernel with an additional white noise term similar to Eq.~(4.29) in~\cite{Bernhard:2018hnz}.
+The choice of default kernel parameters followed the JETSCAPE calibration~\cite{JETSCAPE:2020mzn}.}